Softorage/Softorage/content/software/audacity.md

         official: true

 sysreq:
+  General:
     -
       min: "512MB to 1GB RAM for Windows | 256MB for linux | 1GB (2GB for OS X 10.7 and later or macOS) RAM for mac"
       recm: "2GB to 4GB RAM for Windows | 1GB for Linux |  2GB (4GB for OS X 10.7 and later or macOS) RAM for mac"
     -
       min: "1GHz processor speed for Windows | 700MHz for linux | 1GHz (2GHz for OS X 10.7 and later or macOS) for mac"
       recm: "1GHz to 2GHz processor speed for Windows | 2GHz for Linux | 2GHz for mac"

 developer: ["The Audacity Team"]